 Documents, from the Magna Carta (1215) to the Civil Rights Act of 1964 have shaped our history.

-Feature portraits of the Ninth Circuit judges based in Pioneer Courthouse, building restoration and more.
+feature an exhibit on Judge Deady's Oregon, portraits of the Ninth Circuit judges based in Pioneer Courthouse, building restoration and more.

 The Ninth Circuit’s history reflects the history of America’s development as a nation and its westward movement.